openedx/edx-documentation/en_us/olx/source/example-course/insider-course-xml.rst

 Sequentials that Contain XBlocks
 *********************************

-One advantage of OLX is the flexibility it allows in how you organize your course.
+One advantage of OLX (open learning XML) is the flexibility it allows in how you organize your course.
 For example, edX-Insider demonstrates that you can nest XBlocks and problems directly in a sequential, without the need for a vertical.
 This streamlines the course creation process while maintaining consistency in how students interact with courseware.

 The following example XML defines a sequential that has, as children, an HTML XBlock, a reference to a vertical that is defined in another file, and a